microsoft/BotBuilder-Samples/samples/javascript_nodejs/14.nlp-with-orchestrator/README.md

     - Create the Orchestrator snapshot
     ```bash
     > mkdir generated
-    > bf orchestrator:create --hierarchical --in ./cognitiveModels --out ./generated --model ./model
+    > bf orchestrator:create --hierarchical --in ./CognitiveModels --out ./generated --model ./model
     ```
-    The *hierarchical* flag creates top level intents in the snapshot file derived from the .lu/.qna/.tsv file names in the input folder.
-As a result,  the example utterances are mapped to *HomeAutomation*, *CustomQA* and *Weather* intents/labels.
+    The *hierarchical* flag creates top level intents in the snapshot file derived from the .lu/.qna file names in the input folder.
+As a result,  the example utterances are mapped to *HomeAutomation*, *QnAMaker* and *Weather* intents/labels.

     - Verify .env has the following: